 I was small and very young.
 It was cold outside and the sun had yet to show.
 The Old Man was already awake and he came into my room to wake me up.
 I dressed warmly with long johns beneath my clothes, doubled up on my pairs of socks to keep my little toes from freezing, and I stuffed myself in layers of sweatshirts before The Old Man stuffed me in my puffy blue down jacket with mittens to match.

 I had no concept of direction then.
 We could have driven to the other side of the world and I wouldn’t have known.
-I was small and siting in the front seat—my face fogging up the rolled up window as I looked out to watch the sky change and first light came in from the east.
+I was small and sitting in the front seat—my face fogging up the rolled up window as I looked out to watch the sky change and the first light came in from the east.
 I was so small then.
-And The Old Man was everything to me.
+The Old Man was everything to me.
 He was my hero.
-He was the man of the house, my father, my protector, and teacher.
+He was the man of the house, my Father, my protector and teacher.

 Time with The Old Man was hard to come by.
 My Father worked a lot to pay the bills.
 He ran his own company and I swear, The Old Man could fix literally anything.
 As far as I was concerned, my Father knew more than your Father did.
 He was stronger too.
 The Old Man worked hard.
 He was a hard man and did hard things.
 He ate all of his food and drank cold beer in the summer and blackberry brandy in the winter (to keep warm, of course) and he was no nonsense, not always patient with me, nor did The Old Man always understand.
 However, there were times like this and mornings like this one which I hold as dearly as I can.

 On an early winter morning, the first day of the New Year, my Old Man took me to the beach for a long walk.
-This began out yearly tradition.
-And each New Year’s morning, no matter what the temperature might have been, The Old Man and me woke up early, and we walked the beach at place known as Pt.
+This began our yearly tradition.
+Each New Year’s morning, no matter what the temperature might have been, The Old Man and I woke up early and we walked the beach at a place known as Pt.
 Lookout.

-I remember trailing behind him, my short little legs sputtering quickly to keep up with my father, my hero, and I would try to walk exactly in The Old Man’s footsteps.
+I remember trailing behind him, my short little legs sputtering quickly to keep up with my Father, my hero, and I would try to walk exactly in The Old Man’s footsteps.
 I wanted to be like him.
 I wanted to be strong like him too and know how to fix things, how to do things, to be as smart as he was, to be as capable as he was.
-And each year, no matter what the tensions may have been, regardless to my problems at school, regardless to my behavioral issues, and regardless to the teenage years when the cold war began between my Father and me; regardless to it all, we always made sure to make this walk on the beach.
+And each year, no matter what the tensions may have been, regardless of my problems at school, regardless of my behavioral issues, and regardless of the teenage years when the cold war began between my Father and me; regardless of it all, we always made sure to take this walk on the beach.

 This was my favorite day of the year.
 This was my day between The Old Man and me.
 No one else was around.
 We didn’t debate anything or argue.
-No, we were at truce on this day, quietly walking beneath a gray blanket sky while the cold ocean rolled in and screaming sea gulls, hungry for food, flew passed us.
+No, we were at truce on this day, quietly walking beneath a gray blanket sky while the cold ocean rolled in and screaming seagulls, hungry for food, flew past us.